 10. If you are on long-term medication for any ailment, consult a doctor before taking the i-pill.

 11. Lactating moms can take i-pills without any worry.
 They will not deteriorate the quality of their breast milk or have any negative impact on the infant.

 12. Since i-pill is an authorized emergency contraception measure; therefore it has no long-term or fatal consequence.
 Nausea, breast tenderness, delayed menstruation, lower abdominal ache, headache, vomiting and irregular menstruation are some of the temporary side-effects of the i -pill.
 However, these effects subside within a day or two.

 13. A woman should go for a pregnancy test if her next menses are delayed by more than one week.

 14. A woman who has an allergy to Levonorgestrel must consult a doctor before taking the i-pill.

-If interested, you can purchase intimate care products from HealthKart now.
+If interested, you can purchase sexual care products from HealthKart now.

 So these are the important things you must know before taking an i-pill.
 While the i-pill has offered millions of Indian women a sense of relief, abusing it can be a huge mistake.